Skip to content

 • Final block is the last one for the specific chain and any other block could not be referenced to the Final one.

-• timestamp MUST be greater or equals than the timestamp of the previous block (except for genesis).
+• ver timestamp value MUST be greater or equals than the corresponding timestamp of the previous block (except for genesis).

-• prev-block-id MUST be a hash of the previous block bytes (except for genesis).
+• ref_hash MUST be a reference to the previous block (except for genesis).

 • ledger-type MUST be the same as for the previous block if present (except for genesis).
 MANDATORY field for Genesis and Final blocks.